-These uncomfortable feelings in you gut, your chest, your mucles, are a sign that your organism is trying to express itself.
+These uncomfortable feelings in your gut, your chest, your muscles, are a sign that your organism is trying to express itself.
 But we control it.
-So what we do is that we start to over control with our body.
+So what we do is that we start to take control of our body.
 We tense up, armouring ourselves.

 We also control with our mind, we think, we rationalize.
 We move away from these bodily cues with our attention.

-All the habitual, automatic or unconcious ways in which we avoid might get more clear to us on psychedelic medicines.
+All the habitual, automatic or unconscious ways in which we avoid might get more clear to us on psychedelic medicines.

 Principles of any integration therapy